HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 !!! note

-    1. HCL DX 9.5 CF19 or later version is installed on target servers, on [supported on premises platforms](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013514&sys_kb_id=17d6296a1b5df34077761fc58d4bcb03) \(Microsoft Windows, Linux or IBM AIX\).
+    1. HCL DX 9.5 CF19 or later version is installed on target servers, on [supported on premises platforms](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013514&sys_kb_id=17d6296a1b5df34077761fc58d4bcb03) (Microsoft Windows, Linux).

     2. Beginning with HCL DX 9.5 Container Update CF192 and later releases, the DXConnect Servlet is pre-configured and started on supported Red Hat OpenShift and Kubernetes platforms that DX 9.5 containers are deployed to.

-    3. For supported on premises platforms with HCL DX 9.5 CF19 and later releases, the DXConnect application needs to be installed \(refer to [DXConnect Installation](dxconnect.md#dxconnectinstall)\) and started under the Configuration Wizard \(`cw_profile`\) on target servers.
-For more information on starting the Configuration Wizard, refer to [Accessing the Configuration Wizard](https://help.hcltechsw.com/digital-experience/9.5/config/cw_run.html)
+    3. For supported on premises platforms with HCL DX 9.5 CF19 and later releases, the DXConnect application needs to be installed (refer to [DXConnect](dxconnect.md)) and started under the Configuration Wizard (`cw_profile`) on target servers.
+For more information on starting the Configuration Wizard, refer to [Accessing the Configuration Wizard](../portal_admin_tools/cfg_wizard/configuration/cw_run.md)

 !!! remember
     Configuration Wizard Administrator credentials are required to access the DXConnect application.